Spread over 100 acres, the San Diego Zoo is home to a whopping 12,000 rare and endangered animals. In just one day you…

 Fun fact: Cabrillo originally named the area San Miguel, but 60 years later, another explorer changed it to San Diego.

-Begin at the visitor center
+Start at the visitor center

 Upon arrival, the visitor center is your first port of call.
-You can take in the Age of Exploration exhibit, watch films, and check out ranger-led programs.
+Here, you can take in the Age of Exploration exhibit, watch films, and check out ranger-led programs.
 Depending on the direction of a short walk, you’ll find the Old Point Loma Lighthouse, the giant statue of Juan Cabrillo, the whale-watching overlook, or the entrance to the Bayside Trail.

 If you’re anything like me, you’ll head to an overlook to take in one of the best views of water and sky.